 \section{Related Work}

-\textbf{Image-text alignment.} Image-text alignment metrics can be classified in two ways - as reference-based, which require comparison with ground truth text, or as reference-free, which compute alignment based solely on the provided image and text.
-Reference-based metrics include BLEU~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider}, and METEOR~\cite{lavie2007meteor} which measure linguistic similarity between candidate and reference captions.
-These methods do not generalize well to texts which vary in style and syntax from the reference caption.
+\textbf{Image-text alignment.} Image-text alignment metrics can be classified either as reference-based, which require comparison with ground truth text, or as reference-free, which compute alignment based solely on the provided image and text.
+Reference-based metrics include BLEU~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider}, and METEOR~\cite{lavie2007meteor} which measure linguistic similarity between candidate and reference captions, but often do not generalize well to texts which vary in style and syntax from the reference caption.
 Recent approaches such as SPICE~\cite{anderson2016spice}, CAPTURE~\cite{dong2024benchmarking}, and DCScore~\cite{yepainting} decompose the candidate text into scene graphs or basic information units which are then compared to ground truth labels.
-Although recent reference-based metrics are more flexible and thorough, they are limited by lack of differentiability, slow runtime, and, most importantly, they require a reference, which means they are not suitable as an objective function.
+Although these recent metrics are more flexible and thorough, they are limited by lack of differentiability, slow runtime, and, most importantly, they require a reference, which means they are not suitable as an objective function.